History of Elektra

 Elektra’s principal impact is through its three-concert annual series, where new works are premiered, existing repertoire is brought to light, and guest artists complement and enrich the experience for choir and audience.
 Past guests have included A Touch of Brass, Nancy Argenta, Isabel Bayrakdarian, Borealis String Quartet, Brilliant Harmony, Chor Leoni Men’s Choir, Christ Church Cathedral Choir (Vancouver), Jane Coop, A.K.
 Coope, Rita Costanzi, Evelyn Creaser-Rumley, Nancy DiNovo, Sal Ferreras, Judith Forst, Martha Guth, Edward Henderson, Joe Trio, JouTou, Heidi Krutzen, Lorna McGhee, Bryn Nixon, Pacific Baroque Orchestra, Jodi Proznick, Shelagh Rogers, Bramwell Tovey, Van Django, and many others.
 The choir has hosted guest conductors Javier Busto and Maria Gamborg Helbekkmo in significant and memorable artistic collaborations.

-Ongoing outreach programs are a priority for Elektra, many of which encourage youth: Mira Mentorship Program for High School Singers (annually), Choral Leadership for Young Women workshop (annually), Reading Sessions of New Works (every 2 years), Conductor Mentorship Program (as requested), and a Women’s Singing workshop (periodically) ensure that Elektra’s music and activities are accessible to all.
+Ongoing outreach programs are a priority for Elektra, many of which encourage youth: Mira Mentorship Program for High School Singers (annually), Choral Leadership for Young Women workshop (annually), Girls Sing (annually), Reading Sessions of New Works (every 2 years), Conductor Mentorship Program (as requested), and a Women’s Singing workshop (periodically) ensure that Elektra’s music and activities are accessible to all.
 Each Christmas Elektra welcomes a local children’s choir to sing alongside Elektra and in their own solo spotlight.

 Elektra enjoys interacting with other women’s choirs to share repertoire and technique, and has created a biennial, four-day festival in Vancouver called Tapestry International Celebration of Women’s Choirs.
 Any choir may apply to participate, from which up to three are selected.
 Each choir performs on its own and as part of the massed choir, which each of the participating conductors leads in repertoire of his/her choosing.